CURRENT RESEARCH INTERESTS

 LIFECOURSE APPROACHES AND DEVELOPMENTAL PLASTICITY

-A unifying interest has centered on re-conceptualization of theory, methods and analysis in bioarchaeology.
+A unifying interest has centered on re-conceptualization of theory, methods, and analysis in bioarchaeology.

 This begins with our focus on the application of novel and multi-methods to examine and interpret archaeological bone (micro)morphology, bone chemistry, and biomechanical properties, married with the application of theoretical approaches that emphasize biosocial and complex analyses of bioarchaeological data.
 PI Agarwal's commitment to diversity in the field of bioarchaeology includes deliberate mentoring of graduate students, undergraduates, and junior colleagues that bring diverse experiences and positionalities on theoretical and methodological approaches.
-The goal is to support and uplift the scholarship of researchers who are normally unrepresented (or do not conform to gender, racial, physical, or class-based expectations) and/or who have been traditionally marginalized, and move them to positions of knowledge producers in the field.
+The goal is to support, uplift, and amplify the scholarship of researchers who are normally unrepresented (or do not conform to gender, racial, physical, or class-based expectations) and/or who have been traditionally marginalized, and move them to positions of knowledge producers in the field.

 image: open source, border wall US Mexico